HILLSIDE DEVELOPMENT

 Low-density land use, rather than high-density uses, is not an effective regulatory zoning mandate to decrease the development impacts on steep slopes and sensitive coastal zones typical of the Virgin Islands and most of Puerto Rico.
 Even if low-density residential is conventionally considered the best or only use for suburban areas without public services, the cumulative effects of scattered single-family housing on a sensitive coastal environment like ours are difficult to predict and can be dramatic.

-Development can be deleterious to our shallow bedrock and septic tank unsuitable soils, with potential impacts on soil contamination and erosion during construction.
-Development also changes the surface of the land by replacing natural cover and native vegetation with rooftops, roads, driveways, compacted fill, and parking lots.
-These hard surfaces are impermeable to rainfall and change the site’s hydrology considerably by preventing the infiltration of water into the soil, irreversibly altering the groundwater recharge areas and increasing the frequency and volume of stormwater runoff that flows downhill toward the ocean.
+Development can severely impact shallow bedrock and soils unsuited for septic systems, leading to contamination and erosion during construction.
+It also replaces natural cover and native vegetation with rooftops, roads, driveways, compacted fill, and parking lots.
+These impervious surfaces prevent rainfall from infiltrating the soil, disrupting groundwater recharge and increasing both the frequency and volume of stormwater runoff flowing downhill to the ocean.

-In fact, the sediment discharged into the ocean is adding to the warming of the ocean water and progressively killing our coral reefs and seagrass beds, whose health is fundamental for sustaining our marine life and the production of white sand for our world-famous beaches.
-With fish, coral, and beaches disappearing, our local fishing industry and tourism industry could eventually disappear.
-In the end, the question of development on environmentally sensitive areas is not a technical problem or political choice/decision.
-It is not a matter of landownership rights, individual concerns, or personal aesthetics.
-It is a collective, public issue—a tragedy of the commons—that needs to be addressed seriously in the future at all regulatory, planning, and implementation levels.
+Sediment discharged into the ocean contributes to warming waters, progressively destroying coral reefs and seagrass beds that sustain marine life and generate the white sand of our world-famous beaches.
+As fish, coral, and beaches decline, both the fishing and tourism industries face collapse.
+Ultimately, development in environmentally sensitive areas is not merely a technical challenge, a political decision, or a matter of landownership and personal preference.
+It is a collective, public issue—a true tragedy of the commons—that must be addressed at every level of regulation, planning, and implementation.

 STEEP SLOPES

-Another planning strategy we have used is to propose a “group dwelling permit” type of project rather than traditional subdivisions.
-By designing conservation easements in the steeper or more sensitive areas, we then surveyed all the most important trees and placed potential building footprints and other programmatic elements BEFORE designing the layout of access and service roads.
-This created a more organic design, where repetitive lots were not arbitrarily imposed on the topography to follow an arbitrary access road that only looked good on paper.
+Another planning strategy we have applied is to propose “group dwelling permit” projects instead of traditional subdivisions.
+We begin by designating conservation easements in the steepest or most sensitive areas, then survey significant trees and place potential building footprints and program elements before laying out access and service roads.
+This approach produces a more organic design, avoiding the imposition of repetitive lots and road patterns that may look orderly on paper but disregard the realities of the topography.

 DESIGN STANDARDS AND GUIDELINES

-To facilitate the approval process and the management of teams of architects and engineers in large projects, we prepare Design Standards for Development and Construction or Guidelines for both public and private projects, as well as Covenants, Conditions, and Restrictions (CC&Rs).
-These tools guide project design decisions and construction, enforcing smaller, detached building units in each residential compound, not necessarily traditional in style, located at different grades to lower the impact, connected by outdoor semi-covered spaces, and incorporating important existing trees in the intermediate spaces between building units.
+To streamline approvals and coordinate large teams of architects and engineers, we prepare Design Standards for Development and Construction, as well as Covenants, Conditions, and Restrictions (CC&Rs), for both public and private projects.
+These tools guide design and construction by encouraging smaller, detached building units within each residential compound—set at different grades to reduce visual and environmental impact, connected by semi-covered outdoor spaces, and integrated with significant existing trees in the spaces between buildings.